 In Hong Kong restaurants have the added problem of worrying about their Valentine's Day customers being unable to get to the restaurants because of the congestion and street closings caused by the huge parade that is held on the first day of the Chinese New Year Festival every year.

-In Hong Kong, as is common in the United States and other places, it has become customary to send one's lady love at her office.
+In Hong Kong, as is common in the United States and other places, it has become customary to send flowers one's lady love to her office which is Sunday when she will not be at the office.

 Like the U.S. and elsewhere, women enjoy the attention they get from their co-workers when flowers from the love of their life are delivered to them at work.
 In the absence of this attention it is feared that the husbands or boyfriends will either dispense with buying flowers altogether or simply pick them up from a flower stall and save the expense of having them delivered.

 Holidays Have Become Major Economic Events as Well

 From the above it can be seen that, as the United States and other nations where certain holidays, like Valentine's Day, Christmas, Easter, Halloween as they have evolved from religious or family holidays to larger secular holidays their economic impact on the community has grown as well.

 These holidays have become major retail events in the U.S. and other nations and the fortunes of many businesses, and jobs, have become dependent upon how well they do on their sales during these holidays.
 Valentine's Day is affecting the economy of China as well as its social and cultural traditions.